-MyKey is IndyGo’s new account-based fare system— coming soon!
-It’s a whole new way to pay for your ride.
+MyKey is IndyGo’s new account-based fare system.
+It’s a whole new way to pay for your ride!
 On the MyKey system, you’ll have options – you can pay your fare with a QR code right on your smartphone, or you can choose to get a tap card.
 Please note – new MyKey fare media from TVMs will cost $2, but that cost is returned to you in fare value when you link the card to your account!
 Would you rather pay digitally?
 Give the MyKey mobile app a try – available in the Apple App and Google Play stores!
 We’re excited for you to try MyKey!

 Each lesson will go over a new piece of the MyKey system.
 Check out the video series below.

 Questions?
 Feedback?
 Contact us here or fill out the below feedback form.

 *Para ver videos con subtítulos en español, por favor visite nuestro canal de YouTube.

 Using MyKey is simple!

 How does MyKey work?